Joshsnz/coeus.ai/docs/ARCHITECTURE.md

 ## Overview

-Coeus AI is structured as a native desktop AI workspace with a shared runtime core.
-The application is organized around a clear separation between the UI, project context systems, retrieval, tool execution, model/provider integration, and telemetry.
+Coeus AI is structured as a native desktop AI workspace with a modular runtime core.
+The application is organized around a separation between the UI, project context systems, retrieval, tool execution, model/provider integration, and telemetry.

-The public demo repository does not include private source code, but this document explains the architecture at a professional overview level.
+The public demo repository does not include private source code.
+This document explains the architecture at a professional overview level.

+> **Important:** the public release contains the GUI desktop build only.
+A separate headless build exists in the private development environment for testing and automation, but it is not included in this package.

 ---